The Great Gatsby is the third novel of Fitzgerald, published in 1925 after This Side of Paradise (1920) and The Beautiful and the Damned (1922).

 C. Nick’s own process of initiation

 Even if Gatsby is the novel’s main protagonist, the novel bears witness to the process of initiation undergone by Nick.
-Gatsby, after all, does not change in the course of the story, lie is and remains a static figure until the very end before being murdered when it finally dawns upon him that the Daisy lie worshipped was no more than an illusory creation.
+Gatsby, after all, does not change in the course of the story, he is and remains a static figure until the very end before being murdered when it finally dawns upon him that the Daisy he worshipped was no more than an illusory creation.

-On the opposite, Nick goes through different stages as lie tells the story.
+On the opposite, Nick goes through different stages as he tells the story.
 Nick’s viewpoint evolves and his changing outlook bestows a further dimension on the novel.

-Nick, it should not be forgotten, had up until the novel’s beginning, led an aimless existence, lie was unmotivated by his work as a bondman and used to let himself be carried along by events.
-In this respect his encounter with Gatsby proves a decisive step forward.
+Nick, it should not be forgotten, had up until the novel’s beginning, led an aimless existence, he was unmotivated by his work as a bondman and used to let himself be carried along by events.
+In this respect, his encounter with Gatsby proves a decisive step forward.

 With Gatsby’s death, Nick is made aware of the barrenness and sterility of the East, of a world that is ‘material without being real’.
 As Gatsby’s former acquaintances each in their turn finds an excuse for not attending his funeral, Nick realizes that the spree has ended once and for all.
 The show is over and the actors have made their exits.
 Nick’s process of initiation ends with his sudden realization that his fascination for a gleaming, dazzling East was unfounded.